 Ward 3 - Trustee Lori Grant

-Trustee Grant has enjoyed a varied 35-year career, including working for the County of Grande Prairie since 2018 where she is currently employed in the Public Works Department.
-She spent 28 years at the former Weyerhaeuser/Proctor and Gamble Pulp Mill in the roles of Human Resources Generalist, Safety Leader, Industrial Hygienist, Lab Technician, and Team Leader for the Company Harvesting and Road Building Team.
+Trustee Grant, who recently retired in May 2021, enjoyed a varied 35-year career throughout Alberta.
+Before retiring, she worked for the County of Grande Prairie's Public Works department.
+She also spent 28 years at the former Weyerhaeuser/Proctor and Gamble Pulp Mill in the roles of Human Resources Generalist, Safety Leader, Industrial Hygienist, Lab Technician, and Team Leader for the Company Harvesting and Road Building Team.
 Prior to moving from Fort Saskatchewan to the Grande Prairie area in 1987, she spent four years in Research and Development at Dow Chemical.
 During this time, she was also involved in the facility's new Polyethylene Plant start-up, developed a Safety Pursuit game for staff, hosted the plant's first Safety Week, and debuted the company's Safety Man mascot.

 Diploma in Chemical Technology, NAIT